 No specific laws identified for this ruling.

-The court denied the relator's writ of mandamus seeking to compel the State Employment Relations Board to find that her union engaged in an unfair labor practice by failing to pursue arbitration of her grievance.
+The Ohio Court of Appeals denied relator's request for a writ of mandamus seeking to compel SERB to find probable cause that her union committed an unfair labor practice by failing to pursue arbitration of her termination grievance.

 Relator's request for a writ of mandamus is denied as relator has not established a clear legal right to have her State Employment Relation's Board issue a probable cause finding on her unfair labor practice charge or a clear legal duty on the part of SERB to do so.
 Writ denied.